I was asked 11 question about using a hop cannon for dry hopping. It was for a particular Hop Cannon made by a supplier in China.

 Please note: that this article is my experience and findings.
 When using the Braukon, I could measure O2 pick-up using an Anton Parr CBoxQ in the bright beer tank after dry-hopping and centrifuging.

-When I speak about aroma profiles it’s from sensory roundtable discussions and thoughts on overall hop aroma from panel feedback.
+When I speak about aroma profiles it’s from sensory roundtable discussions plus, thoughts on overall hop aroma from panel feedback.

 The manufactuer of the hop cannon purchased by my client (in China).
 Recently asked me to answer some questions for another prospective customer.